gsh3p/gsh3p.github.io/about.md

 permalink: /about/
 ---

+Welcome to our Blog.
 We are a couple currently traveling around Canada.